-- 189. All six existing constituencies in Oxfordshire are above the permitted electorate range, and therefore it is not possible to retain any constituency wholly unchanged.
+- 1054.
+All six existing constituencies in Oxfordshire are above the permitted electorate range, and therefore it is not possible to retain any constituency wholly unchanged.
 In our initial proposals, we were, however, able to propose two constituencies with only minor changes from their existing configurations.
-The boundaries of our proposed Henley and Oxford East constituencies were realigned to new local government boundaries, and the latter additionally no longer included the Holywell ward, but were otherwise unchanged in our initial proposals. - 190.
+The boundaries of our proposed Henley and Oxford East constituencies were realigned to new local government boundaries: the former no longer included the Launton & Otmoor, and the Sandford & the Wittenhams wards, and the latter additionally no longer included the Holywell ward, but were otherwise unchanged in our initial proposals. - 1055.
 The size of the electorates in the towns of Banbury and Bicester are such that it is no longer possible to include both in the same constituency.
 We therefore proposed separate Banbury and Bicester constituencies, each containing parts of the District of Cherwell and District of West Oxfordshire.
-As a consequence, we proposed that the Witney constituency, which is currently coterminous with the District of West Oxfordshire, extend further south to include five wards from the District of Vale of White Horse. - 191.
+As a consequence, we proposed that the Witney constituency, which is currently coterminous with the District of West Oxfordshire, extend further south to include five wards from the District of Vale of White Horse. - 1056.
 As a result of the transfer of these wards, and some minor changes to realign to local government boundaries, the existing Wantage constituency could be brought within the permitted electorate range.
 We therefore proposed this constituency, although we proposed that it be called Didcot and Wantage to reflect the name of the larger settlement, and that the Marcham ward be transferred to our proposed Oxford West and Abingdon constituency, to balance the loss of the Kidlington wards in the north to the proposed Bicester constituency.

-- 192. By far the greatest response to our initial proposals for Oxfordshire concerned our proposals for the Bicester constituency.
-Respondents from the West Oxfordshire component of this constituency, particularly the Eynsham and Cassington, Freeland and Hanborough, and North Leigh wards, strongly opposed being included in this constituency, noting that these wards are much closer to Witney, which they currently share a constituency with, than Bicester.
+- 1057.
+By far the greatest response to our initial proposals for Oxfordshire concerned our proposals for the Bicester constituency.
+Respondents from the West Oxfordshire component of this constituency, particularly the Eynsham and Cassington, Freeland and Hanborough, North Leigh, Stonesfield and Tackley, and Woodstock and Bladon wards, strongly opposed being included in this constituency, noting that these wards are much closer to Witney, which they currently share a constituency with, than to Bicester.
 Despite this opposition, we only received one counter proposal which sought to address this issue, though this was highly disruptive to constituencies in the rest of the county.
 As well as the exclusion of communities to the north, the extension of our proposed Witney constituency to include areas to the south was opposed by respondents who felt that wards in the District of Vale of White Horse have few ties to Witney.
-This point was made particularly by residents of the Stanford ward, and we received a counter proposal which suggested that this ward be included in the Didcot and Wantage constituency, which otherwise attracted few representations. - 193.
+This point was made particularly by residents of the Stanford ward, and we received a counter proposal which suggested that this ward be included in the Didcot and Wantage constituency, which otherwise attracted few representations. - 1058.
 Our proposed Banbury constituency received a mixture of responses.
 As with the proposed Bicester constituency, there was opposition to including District of West Oxfordshire wards in this constituency; however, some respondents suggested that it was sensible to propose a constituency that included both Banbury and Chipping Norton.
-We received support for the proposed constituencies of Oxford East and Oxford West and Abingdon, particularly our proposal to use the River Cherwell as a boundary between the two constituencies. - 194.
+We received support for the proposed constituencies of Oxford East, and Oxford West and Abingdon, particularly our proposal to use the River Cherwell as a boundary between the two constituencies.

+1059.
 The majority of representations received concerning the proposed Henley constituency focused on the name rather than the boundaries of this constituency.
 A number of representations suggested, given that Thame is now the largest popular centre in this constituency, that Henley and Thame would be a more appropriate name.